 Equipment management will be conducted using a bespoke equipment management system, supporting a team of Equipment Project Managers from initial scoping to confirm equipment requirement through to delivery In-Service.
-Once In-Service, a team of Equipment Support Managers will provide Through Life Support, managing the support solution through an equipment's life cycle to disposal Further information is contained within the relevant sections below.
+Once In-Service, a team of Equipment Support Managers will provide Through Life Support, managing the support solution through an equipment's life cycle to disposal.
+Further information is contained within the relevant sections below.

-Demand and Inventory Planning

-will deliver a consistent and reliable Inventory Plan.
+Demand and Inventory Planning will deliver a consistent and reliable Inventory Plan.
 Msys automated processes manage the demand forecasting for all items, feeding those forecasts and safety stock into Msys Material Requirements Planning (MRP).
 Managed by exception, a team of Inventory Planners will collaborate across CSS functional pillars to ensure that both qualitative and quantitative information is considered when working through forecast exceptions.

 Stock Optimisation will optimise stock levels to meet current and future activity profiles whilst recognising our customer's requirement to minimise stock holdings.
 Working alongside our customers and suppliers we will identify critical activity and critical items to ensure we take a risk based approach within the supply chain.
 This will be achieved through regular meetings to conduct stock reviews.
-This work will include Excess Stock Identification, leading to Disposal Recommendations to our customers
+This work will include Excess Stock Identification, leading to Disposal Recommendations to our customers.

 Inventory Determination will deliver analysis of future planned events, creating a provisional 'buy list' and an assessment of any impact of future planned events on inventory and supply chain requirements.
 Events will be identified through horizon scanning, and close collaboration with our customers, confirming requirements.
-This will be shared with our supply base to confirm their capacity and ability to meet potential future demand requirements.